ISC Chemistry 2018 Class-12 Previous Year Question Paper

 (i) 2KMnO4 + 10KI + 8H2SO4 → 6K2SO4 + 2MnSO4 + 8H2O + 5I2

 (ii) K2Cr2O7 + 4H2SO4 + 3H2S → K2SO4 + Cr2(SO4)3 + 7H2O + 3S

 (iii) 2KMnO4 + 8H2SO4 + 10FeSO4 → K2SO4 + 2MnSO4 + 5Fe2(SO4)3 + 8H2O

 (a) Arrange the following in the increasing order of their basic strength: C2H5NH2, C6H5NH2, (C2H5)2NH

 (b) Give a balanced chemical equation to convert methyl cyanide to ethyl alcohol.

 (c) What happens when benzene diazonium chloride reacts with phenol in weak alkaline medium?
 (Give balanced equation).

 Name the sulphide ore of Copper.
 Describe how pure copper is extracted from this ore.
+Answer 15.